-Most lenders use credit report information to evaluate the creditworthiness of potential borrowers.
+Most lenders use credit report has access to too much credit. information to evaluate the creditworthiness of potential borrowers.
 Borrowers with good credit are presumed to be more creditworthy and may find it easier to obtain a loan, often at a lower interest rate.